Health Canada finds Astrazeneca COVID-19 vaccines from Baltimore plant safe, of high quality

+AmericasHealth Canada finds Astrazeneca COVID-19 vaccines from Baltimore plant safe, of high quality

-April 25 (Reuters) - Canada’s health department said on Sunday the 1.5 million doses of the Astrazeneca Plc COVID-19 vaccine imported from Emergent BioSolutions’ Baltimore facility were safe and met quality specifications.
+Canada's health department said on Sunday the 1.5 million doses of the Astrazeneca Plc (AZN.L) COVID-19 vaccine imported from Emergent BioSolutions' (EBS.N) Baltimore facility were safe and met quality specifications.

-The U.S. Food and Drug Administration (FDA) had stopped AstraZeneca from using the facility earlier this month and halted production of Johnson & Johnson’s vaccine at the plant as it began investigations into an error that led to millions of doses of J&J’s vaccine being ruined last month.
+The U.S. Food and Drug Administration (FDA) had stopped AstraZeneca from using the facility earlier this month and halted production of Johnson & Johnson's (JNJ.N) vaccine at the plant as it began investigations into an error that led to millions of doses of J&J's vaccine being ruined last month. read more

 However, Health Canada said it reviewed test results of all vaccine lots that came into the country and found them to be safe.